syt960909/Hierarchical-Maker-Genes-Selection-for-scRNA-seq-Data/README.md

 To generate the compact heatmap based on the hierarchy, run Generate_compact_heatmap.R(This file should be run after constructing the hierarchy, which means it should be run after running pbmc_3k_hierarchy.R or with an predefined hierarchy organized in a proper data structure)

+### Notes:
+we provided an alternative faster implementation with predefined hierarchical lineages(pbmc_3k_hierarchy_fast.R).
+In datasets where the number of clusters or cell types is small, users can choose the original implementation.
+In cases where there are many cell types, users can choose the faster implementation.

+In this alternative faster implementation, the predefined hierarchical lineage tree is computed by BuildClusterTree() function in Seurat.
+Given a dataset with cell clusters defined, we calculate the average expression of cells from each cell cluster and build a hierarchical tree based on a distance matrix constructed in PCA space.
+Through the BuildClusterTree(), we can get a vector called "height", which is a set of n-1 real values (non-decreasing for ultrametric trees).
+The clustering height is the value of the criterion associated with the clustering method for the agglomeration.
+From bottom to top, we set each height value as threshold to cut the tree into groups so that we get a predefined hierarchical lineage without doing Wilcoxon test for all possible combinations.
+We calculate the heatmap score corresponding to lineages for each level.
+When the score is not getting higher, we stop the process and finish our first split.
+For each lineage we obtain after the first split, we repeatedly build the hierarchical tree, calculate the heatmap score and decide the fine-grained lineages within that lineage as if the data corresponding to this lineage is a new dataset.
+We iterate this process until a point where all the leaf nodes only contain one individual cell cluster.

 All the novel functions applied is included in Hierachy_utilities.R

 Users can modify the number of marker genes selected to calculate the score(there are three places that need this parameter:function MergeClusters and BuildHierarchicalMap in Hierachy_utilities.R and after the FindAllMarkers function in pbmc_3k_hierarchy.R)